jekrch/eurovision-ranker/README.md

 Eurovision Ranker is a web app for ranking Eurovision Song Contestant participants.
 It draws on data from the [Eurovision-Dataset](https://github.com/Spijkervet/eurovision-dataset) for each contest year going back to 1956.

 A user's ranking is stored in the URL so it can be easily saved for later reference or shared with friends.
-[React Joyride](https://react-joyride.com/) is used to provide a tour that shows off other features: e.g. generating YouTube playlists and exploring official voting results from previous years.
+[React Joyride](https://react-joyride.com/) is used to provide a tour that demos other features: e.g. generating YouTube playlists and exploring official voting results from previous years.

 Users can also view a geographical heat map of their ranking, which is implemented using [React Simple Maps](https://www.react-simple-maps.io/)